ksflow/ksflow/docs/crds.md

 - Setting the "security.protocol" to SSL is strongly recommended.
 See [security.md](./security.md) for details.
 - Take care when selecting the topicPrefix.
 See [topic-names.md](./topic-names.md) for details.

+Currently, there is only a single cluster-scoped `ClusterKafkaConfig` named `default` that is used.
+This is for a couple of reasons:
+1. Topic naming is based on the `KafkaTopic` name/namespace, resulting in complications if multiple KafkaConfigs exist.
+Such as needing an option in the `KafkaTopic` to specify the KafkaCluster, making things less clear to the user.
+2. Kafka does not provide a way to restrict ACL managers on which ACLs they can or cannot manage, so the ksflow controller must make that decision.
+Topics are created by a Job within the namespace of the `KafkaTopic`, using permissions from a ServiceAccount in that namespace.
+However, due to this Kafka limitation, for ACLs that is not an option.

+In the future it may make sense to support additional configuration for topics not residing within the `ClusterKafkaConfig`'s `topicPrefix`.
+For example, a `ExternalKafkaTopic` which has the topicName, bootstrap.servers, and security.protocol in it's `spec`, while providing no ACL support.
+This would resolve both these issues, without requiring a controller to run in every namespace.

 ### KafkaTopic

 ### KafkaACL